 We hope that you will enjoy this thought-provoking story by acclaimed author Jennifer Haigh and that it inspires reflection and dialogue within our Greater Boston communities.
 Please join us for our One City One Story Town Hall on the day of the festival to engage with Jennifer Haigh and to share your own ideas about the story.

-We would also like to thank Dunkin’ Donuts, which has generously funded the One City One Story project for the second consecutive year, and Zipcar, whose support allows us to distribute copies of the stories throughout the neighborhoods of Boston.
+We would also like to thank Dunkin’ Donuts, which has generously funded the One City One Story project for the second consecutive year, and Zipcar, whose support allows us to distribute copies of the stories throughout Boston’s neighborhoods.

 About Jennifer Haigh:

 Jennifer Haigh is an acclaimed short story writer and New York Times-bestselling novelist.
 Her short fiction has appeared in Ploughshares, The Virginia Quarterly Review, Good Housekeeping, The Best American Short Stories, and numerous other publications.
 Haigh has also written four novels: Baker Towers, The Condition, Faith, and Mrs. Kimble, for which Haigh was awarded the 2003 PEN/Hemingway Award.
-Haigh received the award again in 2014 for her short story anthology, News From Heaven, which The Boston Globe calls “a vibrant, thought-provoking, profoundly readable contribution to the genre.”
+Haigh’s most recent book is the short story anthology News From Heaven, which The Boston Globe calls “a vibrant, thought-provoking, profoundly readable contribution to the genre.”